Characters of Ariki--Koike algebras: Abstract

 \section{Abstract}

-In this paper, we prove the Regev formulae for the characters of the Ariki--Koike algebras by applying the Schur--Sergeev reciprocity between the quantum superalgebras and the Ariki--Koike algebras, which is a generalization of the formulas in (D. Zhao, Israel J. Math.
-229 (2019): 67--83 ).
-As a corollary, we provide the Regev formulae for the characters of the complex reflection group of type $G(m,1,n)$, which is a generalization of the formulas in (A. Regev, Israel J. Math.
-195 (2013): 31--35).
+In this paper, we prove the Regev formula for the characters of the Ariki--Koike algebras by applying the Schur--Sergeev reciprocity between quantum superalgebras and Ariki--Koike algebras.
+As a corollary, we derive the Regev formula for the characters of the complex reflection group of type $G(m,1,n)$, generalizing the Regev formula for the symmetric groups due to A. Regev (\textit{Israel J. Math.} \textbf{195} (2013): 31--35).